EduardoPessanha/Pessanha/Extensões.md

-Estas são as eztensões instaladas e habilitadas no VSCode no Linux:
+Estas são as extensões instaladas e habilitadas no VSCode no Linux:
  - Atom Material Theme
  - Atom One Dark Sintax Theme
  - Atom One Dark Theme